madnuttah/unbound-docker/doc/DETAILS.md

 Place a new entry for cachedb in your `unbound.conf` with the content of my [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/redis/examples/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.

 Extend your ***existing*** `docker-compose.yaml` `servers:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/redis/examples/docker-compose_snippet.yaml).

+# Known Issues

+Currently the arm image is broken for `armv6l` architecture (Raspberry Pi 1A / 1A+ / 1B / 1B+ and Zero / Zero W)

+You can check your hardware architecture with the command `uname -m`.
+If you want to use unbound-docker on hardware `armv6l` [`but you can build the images yourself on the target hardware`](https://github.com/madnuttah/unbound-docker/tree/main/scripts).
+We are sorry for the inconvenience.

 # Troubleshooting